JCofman/Changelog/README.md

 ## 👀 Known Issues

-This extension tries to fetch the changelog data from [changelog.md](https://changelogs.md/).
+This extension tries to fetch the changelog data from [changelog.md](https://changelogs.md/) and from the [GitHub API](https://developer.github.com/v3).

+Since the current GitHub API has a rate limit of 60 requests per ip address the releases requests break and you have to wait one hour untill the extension works again appropriately.
 Please be aware that some projects don't provide a changelog or manage it at different places.

 ## 👌Credits